 - Severe muscle aches

-In addition to the physical withdrawal symptoms above, there are also psychological withdrawal symptoms as well.
+In addition to the physical withdrawal symptoms above, crack also leads to psychological withdrawal symptoms.
 Many people might think that physical discomfort is the most difficult part of withdrawal from crack.
 However, the mental anguish is often what drives someone to relapse.

 Finding Safe Help